A selection of common questions.

 What are your hotels like?

-How many people will there be on a bicycle tour?
+How many people will there be on my bicycle tour?

-I like a mirror on my handlebar.
-Can you provide one?
+I like a mirror on my handlebar are they compatible with your bikes?

 Should I bring my own bike saddle?